v-cherian/GANComposer/README.md

 The GPT implemented received a sequence of integer note values and learn the inherent structures of the notes.
 ### Running the Model

-This project can be run by running all cells in GPT.ipynb
+This project can be run by running all cells in GPT.ipynb (The data directory might be modified if needed)

 ## LSTM